krellsebastian/lgtv-vpn/README.md

 - An LG TV with webOS that has the Homebrew Channel installed and running.
 - Valid OpenVPN configuration files that work with your VPN provider.
 - Developer mode enabled if you plan to sideload the app via `ares-install`.

+## Stability and troubleshooting
+- The app is still experimental and may not be fully stable yet.
+If it becomes unresponsive, restart the TV with QuickStart disabled.
+- You can terminate any leftover OpenVPN processes through the root shell on the TV if a restart is not possible.